 Each group can include anything from a scientific, philosophical or spiritual/religious reflection on life.
 Each practice and perception is in it’s own depth and fullness.
 The practices allow you to explore their value whether you are uncertain of what you believe, or if you are deeply rooted in your faith tradition.
 We allow science and mystery to exist in harmony and inspire us — to breathe life into us.
 Whether you are seeking stillness, presence and awareness in mind and life, connecting to yourself, connecting to your faith and God — all are welcome and we all welcome each other in common humanity.

 No matter what religion, race, socioeconomic status, or any orientation in life you have, you are invited to join us at Embodied Contemplation.

 My hope is to create a space where we embody grounded awareness, presence, reflection, value, connection, harmony, service, and compassion in community.

 (Class is held in the main sanctuary.
-Go to large doors in front of church facing 3rd Street.
 Please arrive about 5 minutes early.)

 * If you are new to classes, please contact first to be advised of any cancellations – please text/call 602-930-7739 or check Facebook.